-"There are still so many stories."
+"There are still so many stories to tell."

 - Peter van Oostzanen